-To assist in your preparations, we ask that you carefully read the contents of this booklet and check the information for new international students on the ISS webpage (iss.wisc.edu), and refer to them throughout your time at UW-Madison.
+To assist in your preparations, we ask that you carefully read the contents of this booklet and check the information for new international students on the ISS webpage, and refer to them throughout your time at UW-Madison.
 Your exchange coordinator can help you navigate UW-Madison as well.